sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * `--db="<value>"`: The target `schema` to compare.
 * `--feedback`: provide feedback about this command by opening up a GitHub discussion
 * `--file="<value>"`: The target schema description file.
+* `--skip-version-check`: Skip validation of the instance's current version.
 * `--version="<value>"`: The target schema version.
 Must be resolvable as a git revlike on the Sourcegraph repository.

 ### sg migration add-log